LiteralLySugaR/Hoi4MapCreatorTool/README.md

 This is (not the most) detailed documentation of this tool, explaining how to use it and what does what.

 ## 1.0 Main | State Manipulation Tool
 The very first thing you see and the base for everything in there.
-From here you can go into other manipulation tools like **Province Manipulation Tool** or **History Entry Tool**.
+From here you can go into other manipulation tools like **Province Manipulation Tool**, **Resources Entry Tool** **History Entry Tool**.
 ### Supported Commands (1.6.1)

 > value in \"<>" means optional. (if the value is not "value" this means exact value to type)